04

 How it works

-Week 0 — Triage.
-A two to three hour working session with your senior engineers to understand the actual problem and the actual deadline.
+Triage.
+A working session with your senior engineers to understand the actual problem and the actual deadline.
 We come out of that session with a scoped plan.

-Weeks 1 to 2 — Land and build.
+Land and build.
 We join your Slack, get repo access, and start producing.
-Daily standup with your team, twice-weekly written updates to your leadership.
+Daily standup with your team and regular written updates to your leadership.

-Week after — Handoff.
-Written runbook, pairing sessions, and a 30-day availability window for questions that surface after we are off the clock.
+Handoff.
+Written runbook, pairing sessions, and a window of availability for questions that surface after we are off the clock.

 Advisory is great until the cutover is in four weeks.
 At that point you do not need another opinion.
 You need someone in the repo with you.